These metrics are crucial to understanding, diagnosing, and fixing the issues that prevent your IT infrastructure from operating at peak efficiency.

 - Mean Time Between Failure (MTBF) the average time between incidents of a particular device or application

 - Mean Time Between System Incidents (MTBSI) the average time between failures of a system or service rather than the failure of any single component of the system or service

 Unfortunately, over time some of these metrics have been overlooked, neglected, and even ignored.
 This can result in inconsistent and deceptive performance measurements that are reflected in the substandard health, availability, and reliability of the services and applications you rely on to achieve your mission objectives.
 But it doesn’t have to be this way.

 Overwhelmed by Complexity

-In an ironic twist, the above situation came about due to the evolution of the enterprises they were meant to help.
+In an ironic twist, the above situation came about due to the evolution of the enterprises they were meant to help with MTTR.
 As IT estates grew in size and complexity, it became more difficult to keep up with the volume of events – and more recently, anomalies – generated.
 To deal with the growth of issues, tools multiplied, and staffs grew.
 But eventually, an enterprise reaches a point of diminishing returns or runs up against budget constraints.